 - In a large bowl or the bowl of a stand mixer, combine 3 1/2 cups of flour, 1 packet instant dry yeast, and 1 tsp salt.

-- In a separate bowl, add 1 cup milk, 1/4 cup softened butter, and 1/2 cup granulated sugar into a microwave safe bowl.
+- In a separate, heat-proof bowl, add 1 cup milk, 1/4 cup softened butter, and 1/2 cup granulated sugar into a microwave safe bowl.

-- Heat on high power for 60-90 seconds, until the mixture is warm to the touch and stir to combine the ingredients.
+- Heat on high power for 60-90 seconds, until the mixture is warm to the touch and the butter is melted.
+Stir to combine the ingredients.

-- Add the warm milk mixture into the flour mixture slowly, mixing on medium speed with a dough hook between additions.
+- Add the warm milk mixture into the flour mixture slowly and mix on medium speed with a dough hook between additions.

-- Add in 1 large egg and mix on a low speed until a sticky dough ball forms.
-Continue to mix on a medium low speed for 2-3 minutes until the dough becomes more elastic.
+- Add 1 large egg and mix on a low speed until a sticky dough ball forms.
+Continue to mix on a medium-low speed for 2-3 minutes until the dough becomes more elastic.

 - Once the dough reaches this stage, cover your bowl with plastic wrap and let the dough to rest for 10 minutes.
 This lets the gluten relax and will make the dough easier to roll out.

-- Generously flour your counter and start to roll out your dough ball.
+- Generously flour your counter and roll out the dough ball.

 - When you're about half way through rolling, sprinkle the dough with 1/2 cup of rainbow sprinkles and gently press them into the dough.